 aboutButtercup Festival started back in 2000 at the University of Massachusetts at Amherst and continued until 2005, when it began a three-year hibernation.
 Series 2 began in 2008 and continued until 2013.
 Every strip is drawn on paper with pencils and pens.
 More information can be found in the Wikipedia article.
 I didn't write it.

-A lot of my creative energy goes into poetry: Two Ravens Press have published my two full-length books, Parsimony (2009, currently out of print) and The Simple Men (2012, available to purchase on the poetry page).
+A lot of my creative energy goes into poetry: Two Ravens Press have published my two full-length books, Parsimony (2009) and The Simple Men (2012).
+Both are currently out of print.
 Other poems have been published as smaller projects, some of which you can buy directly from me; see the poetry page for details.

-2013 saw the Kickstarter-funded publication of Renaming of the Birds, an illustrated storybook in journal form, which you can also buy directly from me.
+2013 saw the Kickstarter-funded publication of Renaming of the Birds, an illustrated storybook in journal form.

-I have published several critical articles and chapters on Ted Hughes, and in the autumn of 2014 I began a PhD at the University of Sheffield looking at the way Hughes uses Christian structures and symbols, funded by the White Rose College of the Arts and Humanities.
+I have published several critical articles and chapters on Ted Hughes, and in the autumn of 2017 I completed a PhD at the University of Sheffield researching religious aspects of the work of the poet Ted Hughes, funded by the White Rose College of the Arts and Humanities.

 I was born and lived more or less the first twenty-five years of my life in Massachusetts, and now reside with my wife and daughters in the north of England.